The-hated-one/Codesmith-notes/month-1-12-2020/week-1-1-12-20/day1/how_to_pair_program.md

 Use the raise hand feature if you have a question.
 If you really need to you can unmute yourself to ask a question.

-### Questions

-Have you heard of ping-pong pair programming?

-Can I ask my navigator for help.

-Does the order of an object matter?

-Should the driver or navigator do research?

 ## Notes

 - Driver -> person with hands on the keyboard: